AI-Driven Inflation Risk Could Reshape Global Markets

 Sector-specific impacts on the global economy

-For businesses, the inflationary impact varies widely.
-Manufacturing firms adopting AI-enabled automation may face higher upfront costs but lower unit labor expenses over time.
-Financial institutions investing in AI risk management systems report rising technology budgets, while consumer-facing firms face indirect cost pass-throughs.
+The inflationary impact varies across industries.
+Manufacturing firms adopting AI-enabled automation face higher upfront costs but potentially lower unit labor expenses over time.

 Geopolitical and policy implications